laras126/php-wireframing-kit/README.md

 Other tools included:

-font awesome, the icon font:
+//font awesome, the icon font: http://fortawesome.github.com/Font-Awesome/
-http://fortawesome.github.com/Font-Awesome/

 animate.css:
 http://daneden.me/animate/

+// iconic for fonts

+// jeet.gs for grid

 I recommend these as you design: